Marcos-Tonari-Diaz/spotify_automation/README.md

 - Cloud architecture:
     - Use AWS Lambda to :
         - listen to requests for the first access.
 A simple backend function can trigger the Sopitfy authorization flow and save the new user's refresh token.
         - run the copying script.
-After the initial authorization flow, all the backend needs to do is call the Spotify API to copy new song to the archive.
+After the initial authorization flow, all the backend needs to do is call the Spotify API to copy new songs to the archive.
     - Use CloudWatch to trigger the Lambda function weekly.
     - Use DynamoDB as the refresh token store: AWS Secrets Manager would be the best way to store user tokens, but it doesn't have a free tier.
-Dynamo DB has an encryption API.
+Dynamo DB has an encryption API, so we can encrypt at rest and in transit.

 #### How to deploy
 - AWS Permissions setup